jacobwgillespie/linter-flowtype/README.md

   hyperclickPriority: 0
 ```

+- `lintOnChange` - if disabled, linting will only happen when a file is saved
 - `onlyLintIfConfigExists` - only lint if a `.flowconfig` file exists
 - `showUncovered` - if enabled, display uncovered lines
 - `executablePath` - if set, this path will be used to run `flow` (otherwise it will use `flow` from the PATH or from `node_modules`)